Work-Shop-Resoures/electronics/workflow.md

 - **Software and Tools**
   - UNIX environment with command-line available
   - GitHub account configured for passwordless access
+  - EastEDA for Web UI Board Design with connections to JLCPCB
   - KiCad for schematic capture and PCB layout
   - Eclipse for text-file editing, including software development
   - PDF datasheets and errata for each component used